Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques: The ML Approach

 \subsection{Root-Causing Using Range Tuples}

 Consider the feature $signal\_y\_4$ in Figure~\ref{signal_y_4}, associated to event $signal\_y = 4$, and feature $timer\_22159\_22714$ in Figure~\ref{timer_range}, associated to event $timer \in [22159, 22714]$.
 While for a big majority of tests ($67$ out of $70$, in this case) the value $0$ of feature $signal\_y\_4$ implies test failure, there are a few tests ($3$ out of $70$, in this case) that are passing.
 So, the single range feature $\rangef_1 = (signal\_y\_4, 0)$ cannot fully isolate the failing tests from passing ones.
 As can be seen from Figure~\ref{timer_range}, the second single range feature $\rangef_2 = (timer\_22159\_22714, 0)$ cannot isolate failing tests from the passing tests either – along with $67$ failing tests, there are $106$ passing tests when timer does not occur at time range $[22159, 22714]$.
-However, the range pair feature $\pairf = \rangef_1 \wedge \rangef_2$ (the conjunction of two binary features $\rangef_1$ and $\rangef_2$, as defined in Subsection~\ref{SS.FRA}) fully isolates the $67$ failing tests from the passing tests, because the $3$ negative samples covered by $\rangef_1$ and $106$ negative sample covered by $\rangef_2$ do not intersect.
+However, the range pair feature $\pairf = \rangef_1 \wedge \rangef_2$ (the conjunction of two binary features $\rangef_1$ and $\rangef_2$, as defined in Subsection~\ref{SS.FRA}) fully isolates the $67$ failing tests from the passing tests, because the $3$ negative samples covered by $\rangef_1$ and $106$ negative sample covered by $\rangef_2$ are disjoint.
 The range pair feature $\pairf$ is depicted in Figure~\ref{range_pair}, where the color encodes the ratio of positive and negative samples within the colored squares: the red color encodes positive samples and green encodes negative samples.

-Usage of range pairs and range tuples of high dimensions can accelerate debugging as they allow to arrive to a root-cause in fewer debugging iterations.
-On the other hand, the splits of subgroups of failures associated to high dimensional range tuples might not match the intuition of the validator controlling the iterations in the root-causing tree.
+Usage of range pairs and range tuples of high dimensions can accelerate debugging as they allow to arrive to a root cause in fewer debugging iterations.
+On the other hand, the splittings of subgroups of failures associated to high dimensional range tuples might not match the intuition of the validator (the oracle's decision) controlling the iterations in the root-causing tree.
 Thus the time spent by $\ra$ algorithm (or other $\rl$ or $\sd$ algorithms which can be used instead of $\ra$ at each splitting iteration) will be wasted.
-This is the point where automating the root-causing iteration is currently missing.
-One useful heuristics of choosing ranges for next splitting iterations is to choose the range features with precision $1$ that originate from the flow-events as a default, without intervention of the validator, if such range features are selected by $\ra$ as candidates for splitting.
+One useful heuristic of choosing ranges for next splitting iterations is to choose the range features with precision $1$ that originate from the flow-events as a default, without intervention of the validator, if such range features are selected by $\ra$ as candidates for splitting.